Fleet logo

 Step 2: Add SCEP configuration profile to Fleet

 3. If your Wi-Fi or VPN requires certificates that are unique to each host, update the Subject.
 You can use $FLEET_VAR_HOST_END_USER_EMAIL_IDP if your hosts automatically enrolled (via ADE) to Fleet with end user authentication enabled.
-You can also use any of the Apple's built-in variables.
+You can also use any of Apple's built-in variables.

 4. In Fleet, head to Controls > OS settings > Custom settings and add the configuration profile to deploy certificates to your hosts.